Carolina Morace

-Carolina Morace ([karoˈliːna moˈraːtʃe]; born 5 February 1964) is an Italian former footballer who played as a striker and is the current head coach of Lazio Women.
-She played for the Italian national team and for various clubs in women's Serie A. She was the top scorer in Serie A in the 1984–85 season, and for 11 consecutive years from 1987–88 to 1997–98.
+Carolina Morace ([karoˈliːna moˈraːtʃe]; born 5 February 1964) is an Italian politician and former footballer, who played as a striker.
+She was most recently the head coach of Lazio Women.
+She played for the Italian national team and for various clubs in women's Serie A. She was the top scorer in Serie A in the 1984–85 season, and for 11 consecutive years from 1987–88 to 1997–98, and she holds the distinction of scoring the first hat-trick in a FIFA Women's World Cup.
 She is also a registered lawyer.

 After retiring as a player, she began a managing career with Lazio.
 She then managed the Italian national team from 2000 to 2005, and the Canadian national women's team from 2009 to 2011.
 In 2014, she was the first woman to be inducted into the Italian Football Hall of Fame.
+Morace was elected to the European Parliament in 2024.

 Playing career

 International

 Born in Venice, Morace debuted for the Italian women's national team in 1978, against Yugoslavia, at the age of 14.
 During her career, she made 153 appearances for Italy, scoring 105 goals.
 While playing in the Italian national women's league, she scored more than 550 goals.
 She took part in six European Championships as well as the inaugural FIFA Women's World Cup China 1991, where she scored four goals, including recording the first ever hat-trick to be scored at a World Cup in their 5–0 win against Chinese Taipei.

 As a curtain-raiser to the 1990 FA Charity Shield, Italy played the England women's national football team at Wembley Stadium.
 Morace scored all four goals in England's 4–1 defeat and was featured on the front page of the following day's La Gazzetta dello Sport, a record that has never been beaten by a male or female player since.